-Working with Mayor Liccardo’s Office, this program seeks to increase access to summer STEM learning opportunities for 250 middle school students in the Franklin-McKinley School District.
-The program does this by raising awareness about the importance of STEM and filling funding gaps for the district to provide more services.
+Working with Mayor Liccardo’s Office, this program increased access to summer STEM learning opportunities for 250 middle school students in the Franklin-McKinley School District.
+The program raised awareness about the importance of STEM and filling funding gaps for the district to provide more services.

 Latinos in Technology Scholarship Initiative

-In partnership with the Hispanic Foundation of Silicon Valley, the Latinos in Tech initiative will help provide scholarships to 500 local students to earn college degrees in STEM fields.
-This program will provide up to 100 scholarships annually for five (5) years to incoming Latino college juniors who have chosen a STEM (science, technology, engineering, math) related major.
-Additionally, sponsoring corporate investors will provide summer internships to the scholarship recipients.
+In partnership with the Hispanic Foundation of Silicon Valley, the Latinos in Tech initiative helped provide scholarships to 500 local students to earn college degrees in STEM fields.
+This program provided up to 100 scholarships annually for five (5) years to incoming Latino college juniors who have chosen a STEM (science, technology, engineering, math) related major.
+Additionally, sponsoring corporate investors provided summer internships to the scholarship recipients.

-Learn more about the Latinos in Tech Initiatiative here.
+Learn more about the Latinos in Tech Initiative here.